 Research Participants

-When reviewing research proposals, an NREC’s top priority is to protect the safety, dignity and well-being of research participants.
+When NRECs are reviewing research proposals, a top priority is to protect the safety, dignity and well-being of research participants.
 NRECs expect researchers to adhere to good clinical practice principles in research studies, and the review process makes reference to best practices that represent the highest standard in research ethics (an overview of this guidance can be viewed on the Procedures and Guidance page of our website).

 By modelling these best practices, the NRECs will help shape a national system of ethics review in a way that will safeguard the interests of research participants while making Ireland a more attractive place to conduct clinical trials – enabling access for Irish patients to innovative medicines and services.